alo996/ImProg-F/README.md

 ## Running Tests

-To run tests, run the following command (by using Stack)
+To run tests (by using Stack), run the following command

 ```bash
   stack run --test